 Sequelitis: Though the first film is fairly well-received, the second film is far less liked, often being described as "incredibly far up its own ass".

 Tear Jerker: Sasha crying for her mother towards the end.
-Grown woman or no, many of us would feel like doing the exact same thing in her situation.
+Grown woman or no, many of us would feel like doing the exact same thing after vomiting up blood.